sassoftware/sas-trustworthy-ai-life-cycle/website/docs/4-train-model.md

 If no, which areas need additional review?

 * [ ]  Retrain models with new data.
-If selected, please return to step 3.
+If selected, please return to [step 3](3-prepare-and-assess-data.md).
 * [ ]  Fine tune the models with existing data.
+If selected, return to [step 4](4-train-model.md).
-If selected, return to top of step 4.
+* [ ]  Set a new champion model.
+If selected, please return to [step 5](5-test-model.md).
-* [ ] Update the project documentation, if selected, please return to step 2.
+* [ ]  Update the project documentation, if selected, please return to [step 2](2-document-project.md).
 * [ ]  End the workflow.
-If selected, please depreciate the project and update step 2.1.1.
+If selected, please depreciate the project and update [step 2.1.1](2-document-project.md).
 * [ ]  Move forward with the model.
-If selected, please continue and provide additional details or justification below.
+If selected, please continue with step 6 and provide additional details or justification below.

 > </br>
 > </br>